 Regardless of how you and your partner may feel towards to their ex, keep this to yourself and don’t ever bad-mouth your step-kids’ mother.
 This will always have the effect of making them feel defensive and hostile, and as a new member to the family unit you don’t want to get involved in any of their family issues.
 Love, kindness and respect to all parties is the best way forward for everyone (even if the ex is creating waves).

 8. Don’t have too high expectations

 It’s normal to be really eager to get your new blended family up and running smoothly, with everyone getting along famously and a harmonious home life.
 However, these things do take time so lower your expectations around the whole situation and don’t be in a such a rush to get things where you want them to be.
-Being a step-mum can be a marathon event so just relax, do your best and before you know it things might be looking a little Brady after all.
+Being a step-mum is a marathon event – not a sprint – so just relax, do your best and before you know it, things might be looking a little Brady after all.